raojuantracy/English/cnn_earthquakeIndonesia.md

 •  ...the tectonic plates of the Pacific region.  ...太平洋地区的地壳构造板块。 e.g. But `a volcanic eruption [vɑl'kænɪk]` just north of the disaster zone, the third severe `tectonic event` in Indonesia in less than a week, has highlighted the difficult task facing authorities in the geographically unstable region.
 The volcano, Mount Soputan, in the northern part of the island of Sulawesi, `erupted` just before 8 a.m. on Wednesday.
 The `volcanic ash cloud` rose four kilometers high over the devastated island毁坏的, the originally `idyllic island  [aɪ'dɪlɪk] 田园一般的岛屿`, but so far the local airport still remains open and no evacuations have been required.
 Indonesia sits between two `continental plates` on what is known as the Ring of Fire, a band around the basin of the Pacific Ocean that leads to high levels of **tectonic and volcanic activity**.
 Wednesday's eruption isn't even the first `seismic event` to hit Indonesia following the devastating earthquake and tsunami on Friday.
 A separate 6.0-magnitude tremor struck the island of Sumba, close to Bali, on Tuesday morning

+## annotation /ˌænəʊˈteɪʃən/ An annotation is a note that is added to a text or diagram, often in order to explain it. 注释
+e.g. In k8s, Labels empower users to organize their resources however they please.
+V.S.
+Annotations enable users to decorate resources with annotating some custom information to facilitate their workflows and provide an easy way for management tools to checkpoint state.

-## 国际刑警组织 Interpol /ˈɪntəˌpɒl/ = International Criminal Police Organization
+## 国际刑警组织 Interpol /ˈɪntəˌpɒl/ = International Police = International Criminal Police Organization
 N ACRONYM for International Criminal Police Organization, an association of over 100 national police forces, devoted chiefly to fighting international crime 国际刑警组织

 ## seismic /ˈsaɪzmɪk/